 - Think of a theme and develop your party idea around that.
-For example, have you had particularly successful product or client account this year?
+For example, have you had a particularly successful product or client account this year?
 Has there been a pervasive office in-joke?

-- Be democratic and open this years office party up to employees and let them vote on a short list of options.
+- Be democratic and open this years’ office party up to employees and let them vote on a shortlist of options.

 Office Party Theme Ideas

 Think sharp suits, evening gowns and glamour.
 Employees can try their luck at roulette or raise the stakes in a game of poker.
-Serve Champagne and canapes or take the lead from Vegas and really go to town with the glitz by making sure you’ve got over the top decoration and staging.
+Serve Champagne and canapes or take the lead from Vegas and really go to town with the glitz by making sure you’ve got over the top decoration and event props.

 Christmas is a time for indulgence and what could be more indulgent than attending a great feast?
-Medieval banquets usually include entertainment as well as food and drink, making this a great fun option that should be pretty simple to arrange.
+Medieval banquets usually include entertainment as well as food and drink, making this a great fun option that should be simple to arrange.

-A masked ball can be a lot of fun, not only do your employees get to dress up, but choosing a Venetian style mask to hide behind can be a lot of fun.
-This theme lends itself well to dancing and quick ballroom dancing lesson (don’t underestimate the popularity of TV shows like Strictly) will help loosen people up and get them in the party mood.
+A masked ball can be a lot of fun, not only do your employees get to dress up, but choosing a Venetian-style mask to hide behind can be a lot of fun.
+This theme lends itself well to dancing and a quick ballroom dancing lesson (don’t underestimate the popularity of TV shows like Strictly) will help loosen people up and get them in the party mood.
 Give prizes for the best/most elaborate/strangest masks.

 Hollywood Aftershow Party

 Party goers can dress up as their favourite movie star or as paparazzi and get given access all areas or VIP passes.
 A movie related quiz or game would work really well and you could even present fun awards as part of the evening.

-A Traditional Do
+A Traditional Christmas Do

 Crate Hire UK – Christmas Office Party Ideas & Planning Tips